raspberrypilearning/rock-band/en/step_9.md

 </body>
 </html>

-This quiz may not work in Internet Explorer.
-Please try using another browser.
+*This quiz may not work in Internet Explorer.
+If you can't see the quiz then please try using another browser.*